tableau/server-client-python/docs/docs/api-ref.md

 ```

-The `ConnectionCredentials` class corresponds to workbook and data source connections.
+The `ConnectionCredentials` class is used for workbook and data source publish requests.

-In the Tableau Server REST API, there are separate endopoints to query and update workbook and data source connections.

 **Attributes**